yukitheclown/ZIM/README.md

 ctrl+w Close file<br>

 <br>
-Deveoloped while bedridden after I got hit by a car on a moped.
-I'll be fully recovered soon.<br>
+Deveoloped while bedridden after I got hit by a car on a moped.<br>